clhole/TFM3D/README.md

 modular way, thus it is also possible to analyze experimental data, or to combine a variety of algorithms to calculate the displacement and traction.

-A deeper description of software and background will hopefully soon be published (and linked here).

 # Software Requirements:
 You need MATLAB as well as ANSYS (if you want to simulate data, and also one of the traction reconstruction algorithms needs ANSYS).
 The code was written on Windows, and